Chiropractic Rockville, MD

 - Head pain upon coughing, sneezing, or taking a deep breath

 - Pain that lasts for hours or days

 - Stiff neck or impaired range of motion

-- Pain that remains in one spot, i.e., the back, front, or side of your head or your eye
+- Pain that remains in one spot (i.e., the back, front, side of your head, or eye)

-Cervicogenic headache and migraines are different, but some of the symptoms can be similar.
+Cervicogenic headaches and migraines are different, but some of the symptoms can be similar.
 For example, you may have:

 - Stomach upset or nausea

 - Pain in your arm or shoulder

 Cervicogenic headaches can come from issues with the bones in your neck (vertebrae), joints, or neck muscles.
 Engaging in sedentary activities and spending many hours in a fixed position or posture, such as sitting in front of a computer, can increase irritation of the cervical spine in the neck.
 This produces muscle tension in not only the neck but also the upper back and scalp, causing your head to ache.
 People in specific jobs, like carpenters, hairstylists, and truck drivers, can get cervicogenic headaches from how they hold their heads when they engage in work activities.
 Sometimes this type of headache happens in people who hold their heads out in front of their bodies, an issue called “forward head motion.”
 This position puts extra weight on your neck and upper back.
 However, many things can trigger a cervicogenic headache, and sometimes there’s no way to figure out precisely what is causing it.
 At the Pain Arthritis Relief Center, we can perform spinal manipulation or chiropractic adjustments that improve spinal function and alleviate the stress on your neck muscles.
 We can also orchestrate a comprehensive treatment plan that includes advice on posture, ergonomics (work postures), corrective exercises, and relaxation techniques.
 Chiropractic techniques are instrumental in treating headaches.
 Call us today to schedule your initial consultation.